rails/rails/guides/source/active_record_querying.md

 Readonly Objects
 ----------------

-Active Record provides +readonly+ method on a relation to explicitly disallow modification of any of the returned objects.
-Any attempt to alter a readonly record will not succeed, raising an +ActiveRecord::ReadOnlyRecord+ exception.
+Active Record provides `readonly` method on a relation to explicitly disallow modification of any of the returned objects.
+Any attempt to alter a readonly record will not succeed, raising an `ActiveRecord::ReadOnlyRecord` exception.

 ```ruby
 client = Client.readonly.first